-A Trigger is the event that starts a Zap.
+A Trigger is an event that starts a Zap.
 For example, if you want to add evert profiles visited on LinkedIn to Hubspot, “new LinkedIn profile” will be a trigger.

 What is an Action?

-An Action is the event that a Zap performs.
-Following the example mentioned above, if you want to add every visited LinkedIn profile to Hubspot, “adding new contact to Hubspot” will be the “Action” in this case.
+An Action is an event that a Zap performs.
+Following the example mentioned above, if you want to add every visited LinkedIn profile to Hubspot, “adding a new contact to Hubspot” will be the “Action” in this case.